 "His wife was screaming that he got shot and was looking for help, so we called 911," said neighbor Imran Arshad.

 Barbati co-owned the popular pizza and ice cream shop L&B Spumoni Gardens, and neighbors said he was kind and respectful.
-Barbati took over the family business, started in 1938 by his grandfather, Italian immigrant Ludovico Barbati.
+He took over the family business, started in 1938 by his grandfather, Italian immigrant Ludovico Barbati.
 The restaurant is in its fourth generation of family ownership, according to its website.

 Spumoni's has long been an institution in Brooklyn, known especially for its pizza "sheets" -- thick-crusted, rectangular Sicilian pizzas in upside-down style, according to Eater NY.
 It has also been featured on food shows.